Monthly Survey of Smelters and Metal Refineries (MSMR)

 The electronic questionnaire used for this survey has been designed to minimize different interpretations.

-The survey was also field tested with respondents to ensure that the questions, concepts and terminology are appropriate.
+Following its development in 2016, the survey was field tested with respondents to ensure that the questions, concepts and terminology are appropriate.
 Statistics Canada's Questionnaire Design and Resource Centre (QDRC) performed qualitative testing of the questionnaire by conducting cognitive interviews with multiple companies in Ontario and Quebec.

 This survey is a census with a cross-sectional design.